 As a neutron source the FRM II is used for the solution of fundamental questions and notably for applied science.
-In addition, about 30% of the usable neutron flux is reserved for services, or for joint projects with industry.
-The facilities offered range from material analyses using neutron scattering (non-destructive testing, analysis using neutrons), which are possible at the 30 different beam tube instruments, to generation of stable and radio-active isotopes but also include radiation treatment of tumours.
+In addition, about 30% of the usable neutron flux is reserved for joint projects with industry.
+The facilities offers range from material analyses using neutron scattering (non-destructive testing, analysis using neutrons), which are possible at the 30 different beam tube instruments, to generation of stable and radio-active isotopes but also include radiation treatment of tumours.
 As a result, the FRM II's neutrons are used by the automotive, semiconductor and aerospace industries as well as mechanical engineering, chemistry, medical technology, environment and energy studies, geology, archeology and art history.

 The FRM II provides industrial users with a number of advantages: The high neutron flux and modern instruments of the FRM II, its location close to the technical faculties of the Technische Universität München, good infrastructure on the site itself as well as proximity to the airport and a direct connection to the industrial sector in the north of Munich.
 Most important for the industrial users, is, however, the technical assistance from the academic and non-academic staff at the FRM II or MLZ.
 In addition, in 2005, with the support of the High-Tech Offensive Bayern, the Industrial User Center (IAZ) was built on the site of the FRM II and is used by, among others, the Isotopes Technologies Garching GmbH for the production of radiopharmaceuticals.